elaborate-code/jigsaw-localization/README.md

 ## The included page trick

-One of the tricks to not repeat your self by creating the same page many times.
-You can create a `source/_pages` folder which will contain the master pages where you write the HTML code and call the `__` helper then **include** that page in the other empty files that only respects the languages folder structure or define a `$lang` variable.
+You may find your self creating a fully coded `source/index.blade.php` and repeating the same code in `source/fr/index.blade.php` and for other languages.
+To avoid that we suggest the following approach:

+1. Create a `source/_pages` which will contain the master pages.
+2. The master page will look like any other ordinary page, *it will have the HTML structure and calls to `__` but no hardcoded `$current_lang` value* .For You may directly copy the content of `source/index.blade.php` to `source/_pages/index.blade.php`.
+3. **Include** the master page into other pages that are language aware.
+4. The included content will be able to know which language to apply on the translation helper `__` calls as a `$current_lang`.

 ```text
 /source